WORK PORTFOLIO

 TEACHING

-I frequently deliver guest lectures to other academic institutes, with the most regular relationship established with the Amsterdam University of Applied Sciences (AUAS), since 2020, reaching students on the Communication and Media Design programmes.
+I continue to enjoy delivering frequent guest lectures to other academic institutes, with the most regular relationship established with the Amsterdam University of Applied Sciences (AUAS), since 2020, teaching students on the Communication and Media Design programmes.

 RESEARCH